-We have over 100 years of experience developing high-quality reagents, over 25 years of experience developing AI and machine learning solutions, extensive image databases and deep learning convolutional neural networks that together ensure state-of-theart image quality and cell classification.
+At the forefront of AI technology, CellaVision has evolved alongside the rapid advancements in artificial intelligence.
+We have over 100 years of experience developing high-quality reagents, 30 years of experience developing AI and machine learning solutions, extensive image databases, and deep learning convolutional neural networks that together ensure state-of-theart image quality and cell classification.

-With over 5,000 systems installed, our products are already the golden standard in many markets.
+With over 8,000 systems sold, our products are already the golden standard in many markets.
 In the coming years, we intend to maximize our leading position in hematology laboratories around the world, and explore new analytical spaces with the novel FPM technology to which we hold exclusive rights.